 Cal Newport, How to become a Straight-A Student: The Unconventional Strategies Real College Students Use to Score High While Studying Less

 When it comes to attention spans, teenagers have it even worse than us.
 The average teenager has an attention span of approximately 35 minutes.
-Pre-teens, younger children, and those with ADHD have even less than that.
+Pre-teens, younger children, and ADHD teens have even less than that.
 This is why hours of studying or homework, without structure or breaks, are rarely successful or sustainable.